Userpilot Integrations: How Userpilot Gets Along with Your Tech Stack

 - Common use cases: get more in-depth analytics across all your tools, give teams access to the same data, target end-users based on data received from Userpilot, monitor trial to paid conversion rate in your analytics tools

-- Enable Userpilot integrations in one click directly from your dashboard with: Segment, Amplitude, Google Analytics, Google Tag Manager, Heap, Intercom, Kissmetrics, Mixpanel
+- Native Userpilot integrations: Segment, Amplitude, Google Analytics, Google Tag Manager, Heap, Intercom, Kissmetrics, Mixpanel

 - Coming soon: two-way integrations with Mixpanel, Amplitude, and Heap

-- Coming soon: Hubspot and Userpilot integration, Slack and Userpilot integration, Zapier and Userpilot integration
+- Coming soon: Slack and Userpilot integration, Zapier and Userpilot integration

 - Need help with enabling an integration?
 Open the Help Widget and chat with us directly from your Userpilot Dashboard (log in here)